 In this Article

-- Deep vein thrombosis (DVT) facts
+- Deep vein thrombosis (DVT) definition and facts

-- What is the treatment for deep vein thrombosis?
+- What are the treatment guidelines for DVT?

-- What are the complications of deep vein thrombosis?
+- What are the complications?

 - Deep Vein Thrombosis and Pulmonary Embolism FAQs

 - Find a local Cardiologist in your town